arufianz/simple_calculator/README.md

-# Simple Calculator
+# Simple Project for Learning Purpose
-Just some code to make calculator and learning C++
+Just some code to make something and learning C++